ksulima/Neural_Machine_Translation_Polish_Language/README.md

 **in Polish:**<br>
 _drugiej, drudzy, dwiema, drugimi, dwojgiem, dwaj, drugie, drugiemu, dwojga, dwa, drugiego, dwójką, drugim, druga, dwoma, dwóch, dwojgu, dwójko, drugi, drugą, dwom, dwójce, dwoje, dwójki, drugich, dwójkę, dwie, dwójka_

+Syntax is also not trivial.
+Polish is a synthetic language, it is possible to move words around in the sentence, which often leads to different interpretations of the meaning.

+Polish verbs have the grammatical category of aspect.
+Each verb is either imperfective, meaning that it denotes continuous or habitual events, or perfective, meaning that it denotes single completed events.

+Adjectives agree with the noun, they modify in terms of gender, number and case.

+There are various types of sentence in Polish that do not have subjects e.g. sentences formed from certain verbs that can appear without a subject, corresponding to an English impersonal "it", as in _padało_ ("it was raining/snowing").

 ## Unsupervised Word Segmentation into Subword Units